cchurch/api-docs/source/includes/_api_aaa.md

 ---------------- | -----------
 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-404	| User with the 'id' provided cannot be found
-406	| The 'current_password' provided does not match the password of the authenticated user 200	| User password was changed successfully
+404	| User with the `'id'` provided cannot be found 406	| The `'current_password'` provided does not match the password of the authenticated user 200	| User password was changed successfully

 <!--===================================================================-->
 ## Switch Account
 <!--===================================================================-->

-Allows a user to 'log in' to another account which the they have access to (see 'account/list').
+Allows a user to 'log in' to another account which the they have access to (see [Get List of Accounts](#get-list-of-accounts)).
 Most commonly this would be needed for a master account user accessing their sub-accounts.
 Only applicable to accounts from the [Account](#account) model

 > Request